heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 ### Create your own profile README

-Let's see how Git works in practice by creating you own profile README on GitHub.
+Let's see more deeply how Git works by creating you own profile README on GitHub.

 This will allow you to create your first repository and to learn how to use Git